I had LASIK eye surgery in May 2018. It’s been over 5 months since the surgery now, and some of you have been asking me for a review.

 Rest of the week:

-My vision continued to improve, by my left eye wasn’t quite there yet.
+My vision continued to improve, but my left eye wasn’t quite there yet.
 I couldn’t read because my left eye was slightly blurry.

 I had an appointment towards the end of the week, where the doctor noted that my left eye was slightly inflamed – mostly an allergic reaction to the laser.